e04/ads-b-b/README.md

 # Usage

-1. Connect your RTL-SDR dongle
+1. Connect your RTL-SDR dongle (I use RTL-SDR Blog V3 dongle)
 2. Open https://e04.github.io/ads-b-b/dist/index.html
+3. Click anywhere in the window to open the Connect USB Device dialog
 4. You can see airplane positions on a map!